Docet site FAQs:

 You have a maximum of two attempts per interactive exercise: one submission and one resubmission (if required in response to Training Adviser feedback).
-You should only make one submission initially and this will be reviewed and marked by DOCET's Training Advisers.
+You should only make one submission initially and this will be reviewed and marked by Docet's Training Advisers.
 If your first submission does not pass, you will be notified and you will have the opportunity to make one resubmission to build on your previous responses.
-If your resubmission does not pass, you will not receive CET points for that interactive exercise.
+If your resubmission does not pass, you will not receive CPD points for that interactive exercise.
 The Training Adviser's assessment of any submission is final.

 When you successfully complete one of our online courses you can download a certificate from the course page.
 Save this document and upload it to your MyGOC account to claim your CPD points..